asaikali/spring-observability/docker/postgres/README.md

 The `pg` script supports the following commands:

 - `start`: Starts the PostgreSQL and pgAdmin containers in detached mode and displays their status.
-- `status`: Checks if the PostgreSQL and pgAdmin containers are running and displays connection information including ports and URLs.
+- `status`: Displays detailed container status in a tabular format and provides comprehensive connection information including ports, credentials, and JDBC connection URL for PostgreSQL and pgAdmin.
 - `stop`: Stops the running containers.
 - `clean`: Stops the containers and removes all associated volumes, effectively cleaning up all data.